axonops/cassandra-probe-csharp/docs/CSHARP_DRIVER_OBSERVATIONS.md

 - Error rate: Are queries failing or being rerouted successfully?
 - Connection pool state: Are stale connections being refreshed?

-## Conclusion
+## Summary

-The C# driver's lack of HostUp/HostDown events is a fundamental limitation that requires application-level workarounds.
-This is not a bug but a design limitation of the driver.
-For mission-critical applications that require robust failure handling, you must implement additional monitoring and recovery logic on top of the driver.
+Based on our observations, the C# driver behaves differently than expected during cluster topology changes.
+The absence of accessible host state change events appears to contribute to recovery challenges.
+While we can't definitively explain why these behaviors occur, implementing additional monitoring and recovery logic has improved reliability in our applications.